 GO in and talk to one of their genealogy volunteers.

 Tell them you are starting to work on your family tree and that you would like to pick up their free genealogical forms and research guides.
 They have a *very* inexpensive guide to doing Italian Genealogy Research, an Italian Genealogy Work List and more.

-PLEASE don't make the mistake of thinking someone in a microfilm, born 50 years before your ancestor, with the same surname and born in the same village is necessarily of the same family line.
+PLEASE don't make the mistake of thinking someone in a microfilm (or a family-tree) with the same surname and born in the same village as your ancestor is necessarily of the same family line.